-GGL has appointed a third party agency to conduct customer satisfaction survey in its operating areas.
+GGL has appointed a third-party agency to conduct customer satisfaction survey in its operating areas.
 The survey for the same has been completed and the findings have been shared with GGL Top management team in December 2019.
+Actions identified from the survey are being progressed.

 Top management of GGL also regularly conducts customer meets with its key customers.
 During such meetings, the issues faced by the customers are highlighted and GGL tries to rectify them and resolve them at the earliest.